7 Causes of Sharp Pain on the Left Side of the Stomach.

 - Left pelvic inflammatory disease.

-Regarding ectopic pregnancy, the fallopian tubes are the most common site of ectopic pregnancy.
-As the pregnancy grows, it may cause rupture of the left fallopian tube resulting in sharp left lower stomach pain.
+Regarding ectopic pregnancy the fallopian tubes are the most common site of ectopic pregnancy.
+As the pregnancy grows, it may cause a rupture of the left fallopian tube resulting in sharp left lower stomach pain.

 Symptoms of ectopic pregnancy include:

 - Vaginal bleeding.